openhealthcare/opal/doc/docs/reference/javascript_dependencies.md

-## OPAL Javscript Dependencies
+## Opal Javscript Dependencies

-OPAL makes use of a number of upstream dependencies which are available for devleopers to use in building applications.
+Opal makes use of a number of upstream dependencies which are available for devleopers to use in building applications.

 |